 What is fine art landscape photography?

-That said, fine art photography is less about the subject and more about the photographer.
-Your goal in fine art landscape photography is not to simply to show your viewer what you saw; it’s to communicate how it felt to be there and how the scene made you feel.
+But as I understand it, fine art photography is less about the subject and more about the photographer.
+The goal in fine art landscape photography is not to simply show the viewer what you saw; it’s to communicate how it felt to be there and how the scene made you feel.

 “Photography for me is not looking, it’s feeling.
 If you can’t feel what you’re looking at, then you’re never going to get others to feel anything when they look at your pictures.”